Fermionic transport in a homogeneous Hubbard model: Out-of-equilibrium dynamics with ultracold atoms: Interacting case

+To describe both the diffusive and the ballistic regime, we use numerical simulations based on the semiclassical Boltzmann equation in the relaxation time approximation:

+This equation describes the evolution of a semi-classical momentum distribution $f_{\bf q}({\bf r},t)$ as a function of position and time in the presence of a force ${\bf F}$.
+Here the transport scattering time $1/\tau({\bf n})$, which describes the relaxation towards an equilibrium Fermi distribution $f^0_{\bf q}$ for given energy and particle densities is determined from a microscopic calculation of the diffusion constant for small interactions (see \textit{SI} B for details).
+The Boltzmann equation describes qualitatively and semi-quantitatively the observed cloud shapes, see Fig.~\ref{fig:VarIA}b.

-The core width $R_{c}(t)$, which measures the size of the high density core, is extracted from phase-contrast images by determining the half width at half maximum of the density distribution~\cite{SOM}.
-Surprisingly, the same simple fit function (Eq.~\ref{eqn:fitfct}) can still describe the time evolution (see Fig.\ \ref{fig:HWHM} in~\cite{SOM}).
-The resulting core expansion velocities $v_c$, which are shown in Fig.\ \ref{fig:slopeIA}, decrease dramatically already for interactions much smaller than the bandwidth $8 J$.
-This highlights the strong impact of moderate interactions on mass transport in these systems.
+The core width $R_{c}(t)$, which measures the size of only the high density core, is extracted from phase-contrast images by determining the half width at half maximum (HWHM) of the density distribution (see \textit{SI} E).
+By fitting the evolving core width to $R_c(t)=\sqrt{R_{c,0}^2+v_c^2 t^2}$, we extract the core expansion velocities $v_c$, which are shown in Fig.\ \ref{fig:slopeIA}.
+Surprisingly, they decrease dramatically already for interactions much smaller than the bandwidth $8 J$, which highlights the strong impact of moderate interactions on mass transport in these systems.
+We observe the same behavior irrespective of the sign of the interactions.

-The core expansion velocities $v_c$ even become negative for interactions larger than $|U/J|\gtrsim 3$: In this regime, the diffusive core dissolves by emitting ballistic particles and therefore shrinks in size.
-Solutions of the diffusion equation (Eq.~\ref{diff}) always show this behaviour for short and intermediate times, as the particle current in the flanks of the core is always higher than in the center of the core, where the density gradient vanishes.
-The slight asymmetry observed at large interactions can be attributed to interaction dependent losses due to light-assisted collisions during the preparation sequence.
+For interactions larger than $|U/J|\gtrsim 3$, the dynamics of the high density core changes qualitatively: The core starts shrinking instead of expanding and the core expansion velocities $v_c$ become negative.
+In this regime, the expansion of the diffusive core is strongly suppressed and the essentially frozen core dissolves by emitting ballistic particles and therefore shrinks in size, similarly to a melting ball of ice.
+This feature is also recovered by our simulations based on the Boltzmann equation (red line in Fig.\ \ref{fig:slopeIA}).
+The slight asymmetry at large interactions can be attributed to interaction dependent losses caused by light-assisted collisions during the preparation sequence.

-This pronounced dependence on small interactions enabled us to measure the zero crossing of the scattering length $(B(a=0)=209.1\pm0.2\,\text{G})$ and to extract a new calibration of the width of the Feshbach resonance: $w=7.0\pm0.2\,\text{G}$, see \cite{SOM}.
+This pronounced dependence of the dynamics on small interactions enabled us to measure the zero crossing of the scattering length $(B(a=0)=209.1\pm0.2\,\text{G})$, which corresponds to a width of the Feshbach resonance of $w=7.0\pm0.2\,\text{G}$, see \textit{SI} H. In contrast to the high interaction limit, where the exponentially long lifetime~\cite{eth:doublondecay} of excess doublons leads to two independent dynamics of doublons and single atoms, we observe thermal equilibrium between doublons and unpaired atoms, as shown in detail in the Supplementary Information (\textit{SI} I).

-For a theoretical description of the expanding clouds one needs an approach that can correctly describe both the diffusive and the ballistic regime, the probably simplest one being the Boltzmann equation: